 Our galvanizers are ISO 9001 certified and are regularly audited for quality.

-After trying their luck with berry farming in Oregon, Don and Janice Klute moved their family back home to Bradshaw, Nebraska to start a welding and repair shop for the surrounding farming community.
+After trying their luck with berry farming in Oregon, Don and Janice Klute moved their family back home to Bradshaw, Nebraska.
+They began a welding and repair shop for the surrounding farming community.

-In 1977, their son Steve Klute joined the company and continued to grow business operations by adding new product lines.
+Steve Klute, son of Don and Janice, joined the company and continued to grow business operations by adding new product lines.

 After 10 years of growth in the utility industry, Steve decided it was time to focus on the substation business.
 He sold the farm machinery repair business and purchased a 135,000-square-foot facility near York, Nebraska.